portableant/findsorgukblogs/_posts/2007-11-06-treasure-trounces-2006-record.md

 Corinne, reporting treasure is not “responsible detecting” it is complying with the law.

 Katharine,
-“Iâ€™m of the view that the more people that report Treasure the better” Indeed, as not doing so is criminal.
+“I'm of the view that the more people that report Treasure the better” Indeed, as not doing so is criminal.

 Persuasion and liason with a view to persuading people to be responsible detectorists is one thing.
 Criminality is an entirely different matter.